13 Stunning Photo Spots in Regensburg, Germany for Instagram

 6. Brückturm-Museum

-When to Visit: Early for the fewest people.
+When to Visit: Earlier in the morning for the fewest people around the bridge.

 Google Maps Location: Here